kaiorosa1/100-days-of-code/r1-log.md

 I took an HTML Quiz on the W3Schools website to review HTML tags and attributes.
 I started my second project from Free Code Camp (Survey Form) and I finished the backbone of the project.
 Next I'll be working on styling the page.
 I worked on Campo Minado and finally someone is able to win the game.
 Also, I created some function that will be implemented in the next sessions.

+### R1D17

+Worked on Survey Page (FCC) I'm using this opportunity to use Bootstrap 4 on my project.
+It's not a requirement but I think it's a great opporutunity to play around with it and I think when you use bootstrap is easier to make a beautiful project.
+For the next session I'll be doing that.
+I also worked on Campo Minado.
+I focused on writing analiseJogo.txt and refined to write a file for each match of the game.